xfekke/api-db-assignment/documentation/automatedTesting.md

 ### Steps:
 1. Add tests to the POST-requests in the Concurrent Requests collection.
+2. Add a script to see that the status code is correct and gives the result: 201.
-2. Run the collection and observe the test results.
+3. Run the collection and observe the test results.

 ### Expected Result
 - The API should be able to handle and respond to all requests correctly.